raspberrypilearning/scratch-3d-science/en/step_3.md

 --- task ---

-Will your model need to show graphics on the screen?
-Will you want to add sound effects to your model?
-Do you want people using your model to be able to interact with the screen?
+Do you want to add sound effects to your model?
+Will there be graphics on the screen in addition to your model?
+Do you want people to be able to interact with the screen?

 ![The Scratch Stage with clouds, trees, and ground shown.](images/cloudy_sky.png)